President’s House Site, INHP

 Archaeological findings at the site yielded surprises about the house and helped elucidate what life was like for both the enslaved and the free members of the household.
 The surviving structural remains of the house and its outbuildings exceeded expectations and revealed details of the property that, despite extensive historical research, were previously unknown.
 Once exposed, the network of masonry walls and foundations painted a picture of the strict hierarchical nature of 18th century America.
 Against this emerging backdrop, the project’s archaeologists, including both staff and volunteers, explained the finds and their importance to the public in real-time, as they were uncovered.
 This ad hock interpretation of site features was contextualized with discussion of what was known about the lives and activities of those who had lived on the site.

-Today, adjacent to the pavilion housing the Liberty Bell and interpretation of its history and significance, is The President’s House: Freedom and Slavery in the Making of a New Nation —an outdoor exhibit that examines the paradox between slavery and freedom in the founding of the nation.
-Open air exhibits tell the story of the site and its inhabitants, with a focus on the nine enslaved people brought to the site during George Washington’s tenure.
+Today, adjacent to the pavilion housing the Liberty Bell and interpretation of its history and significance, is The President’s House: Freedom and Slavery in the Making of a New Nation —an outdoor exhibit designed to examine the paradox between slavery and freedom in the founding of the nation.
+Open air exhibits [removed by Executive Order in January 2026] tell the story of the site and its inhabitants, with a focus on the nine enslaved people brought to the site during George Washington’s tenure.
 Some of the most significant finds from the 2007 archaeological excavation are preserved for viewing by the public under a glass pavilion on the site.
 This last feature was added to the site design following public insistence that the physical remains of the site revealed during the excavations that had so galvanized public interest not be completely reburied and, again, rendered invisible.
 Aside from the powerful story they tell, these preserved and visible physical remains stand as testament to the power of archaeology to connect people with their past.

 Additional Information about the President’s House Site from Independence National Historical Park (US Dept. of the Interior, National Park Service):